MicrosoftDocs/well-architected/well-architected/cost-optimization/tradeoffs.md

 Cloud design patterns that optimize costs sometimes necessitate the introduction of additional components.
 These additional components increase the surface area of the workload.
 The components and the data within them must be secured, possibly in ways that aren't already used in the system.
 These components and data are often subject to compliance.
 Examples of patterns that can introduce components include:

-- Using static content hosting to offload data to a new CDN component.
+- Using the Static Content Hosting pattern to offload data to a new CDN component.

 - Using the Valet Key pattern to offload processing and secure resource access to client compute.

-- Using queue-based load leveling to smooth costs by introducing a message bus.
+- Using the Queue-Based Load Leveling pattern to smooth costs by introducing a message bus.

-> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Removed segmentation.** The Security pillar prioritizes strong segmentation to support the application of targeted security controls and to control blast radius.
+> :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Removed segmentation.** The Security pillar prioritizes strong segmentation to support the application of targeted security controls and to control the blast radius.

 Sharing resources, for example in multi-tenancy situations or co-locating multiple applications on a shared application platform, is an approach for reducing costs by increasing density and reducing the management surface.
 This increased density can lead to security concerns like these: